boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

-   In this option, the slices in the TN domain are instantiated by IP tunnels (for example, IPsec or GTP-U tunnels) established between NFs.
+   In this option, the slices in the TN domain are instantiated by IP tunnels (for example, IPsec or GTP-U tunnels) established between NFs, as depicted in {{figure-ip-hand-off}}.
 The transport for a single 5G slice might be constructed with multiple such tunnels, since a typical 5G slice contains many NFs - especially DUs and CUs.
 If a shared NF (i.e., an NF that serves multiple slices, for example a shared DU) is deployed, multiple